-Conclusion: The overall appearances of the medial posterior left frontal lobe mass would most favour a low-grade astrocytoma (previously classified as a protoplasmic astrocytoma).
+Conclusion: The overall appearances of the medial posterior left frontal lobe mass would most favor a low-grade astrocytoma (previously classified as a protoplasmic astrocytoma).

 The patient went on to have surgery.

-Sections show a moderately cellular tumour composed of moderately pleomorphic cells containing round to oval, hyperchromatic, vesicular nuclei with inconspicuous nucleoli.
-Tumour cells are arranged in diffuse sheets with a "protoplasmic" morphology.
+Sections show a moderately cellular tumor composed of moderately pleomorphic cells containing round to oval, hyperchromatic, vesicular nuclei with inconspicuous nucleoli.
+Tumor cells are arranged in diffuse sheets with a "protoplasmic" morphology.
 No mitotic figures are identified.
 No necrosis or microvascular proliferation are seen.

 - GFAP Positive

 - ATRX Equivocal

 FISH For Chromosome 1p/19q Deletion: No 1p/19q loss detected.

 FINAL DIAGNOSIS: Diffuse astrocytoma, IDH-1 mutant (WHO Grade II).